khalidbiyabi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script that adds execute permission to the owner of the file hello : command is chmod u+x file_name

 Script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello : command is chmod ug+x,o+r file_name

+Script that adds execution permission to the owner, the group owner and the other users, to the file hello : command is chmod ugo+x file_name